nbareil/justanothergeek.chdir.org/content/post/Investigation Scenario - New SQLserver Process On AWS Webserver.md

-So the conclusion is that unless we are actively working on with Unisys, or unless the server is linked to a development environment, this executable is worrysome.
+So the conclusion is that unless we are actively working on with Unisys, or unless the server is linked to a development environment, this executable is worrisome.

 #### Hash reputation

-If we have the hashes of this file from the initial alert, or from any telemetry means like Sysmon EventID 1, native EventID 4688 or from the EDR, we apply the [Triage Executable routine](/2023/03/Investigation-scenario-No-User-Agent-in-the-proxy-logs#triage-executable).
+If we have the hashes of this file from the initial alert, or any telemetry means like Sysmon EventID 1, native EventID 4688, or from the EDR, we apply the [Triage Executable routine](/2023/03/Investigation-scenario-No-User-Agent-in-the-proxy-logs#triage-executable).